Setyadjih/MissPoeAccounting/README.md

 # Excel Automator for Miss Poe
-A Pyside2 application to automate Excel record keeping and accounting.
-I primarily designed the application for use with my family.
-The design of the application was made in close cooperation with my family, and feedback from other users of the application
+A PySide application to automate Excel record keeping and accounting.
+Primarily designed for use by Ernawati Poedijono, owner of Miss Poe cafe in Indonesia.
+The design of the application was made in close cooperation with her, and feedback from other users of the application

 ## How it works
 The application dynamically generates the vendor and item list based on the excel sheet, using a txt file editable by users for specific category names.
 These names identify the category worksheets in the workbook, to differentiate from the vendor sheets.